-- (1) Roles and responsibilities of the Board of Directors - (a) The Company shall cause its Board of Directors to resolve on management policies, business strategies, and other important matters related to business execution, etc. in accordance with legal requirements for matters that are a prerogative of the Board of Directors as well as with the provisions of the Company's Articles of Incorporation. - (b) In order to enable swift management decision-making, the Company may delegate part of the decisions on important business execution to Directors having business execution functions and shall delegate business execution other than important business execution to the Company's Management.
-The Company shall endeavor to enhance reporting at the Board of Directors about the progress status of business execution for the purpose of oversight to ensure that the delegated duties are being carried out properly. - (c) The Company considers Managing Executive Officers and other Executive Officers above to be prospective successors to chairmanship and presidentship, and shall provide them with opportunities to engage in important duties and participate in day-to-day corporate management, thereby acquiring knowledge and experience, and cultivating required capabilities.
+- (1) Roles and responsibilities of the Board of Directors - (a) The Company shall cause its Board of Directors to resolve on management policies, business strategies, and other important matters related to business execution, etc. in accordance with legal requirements for matters that are a prerogative of the Board of Directors as well as with the provisions of the Company's Articles of Incorporation.
+Further, the Company shall endeavor to enhance reporting to the Board of Directors about the progress status of business execution for the purpose of oversight to ensure that duties entrusted to the Management are being carried out properly. - (b) The Company considers Managing Executive Officers and other Executive Officers above to be prospective successors to chairmanship and presidentship, and shall provide them with opportunities to engage in important duties and participate in day-to-day corporate management, thereby acquiring knowledge and experience, and cultivating required capabilities.
 The Board of Directors shall conduct oversight to ensure that Managing Executive Officers and other Executive Officers above are provided with such opportunities properly and are acting as required. - (2) Establishing systems for timely disclosure, internal control, risk management, etc. - (a) The Corporate Communications Department of the Company shall have main responsibility for conducting timely and continual disclosure of information in cooperation with relevant offices and departments of the Company.
 In addition to the disclosure of matters required under the Financial Instruments and Exchange Act or disclosure rules of stock exchanges, the Company shall make proactive disclosure of information that it believes could affect investment decisions by investors. - (b) The Company shall establish an Internal Control Committee which takes charge of internal control.
 In accordance with the Basic Policy for Enhancement of the Internal Control System laid down by the Board of Directors, the Internal Control Committee shall endeavor to enhance an internal control system of the Sumitomo Chemical Group to ensure proper execution of business and shall constantly inspect and refine the internal control system according to changes in business circumstances. - (c) As far as an internal control system for financial reporting is concerned, the Internal Control & Audit Department of the Company, acting as a secretariat office to the Internal Control Committee, shall work to comply with the requirements regarding an internal control reporting system and shall report the progress status of such work to the Internal Control Committee.
-In addition, the Internal Control & Audit Department shall work as appropriate to ensure receiving a fair and proper opinion from an auditing firm on internal control reports.

-- (d) The Company shall establish a Compliance Committee which is responsible for the Company's Groupwide compliance system.
-The Compliance Committee shall survey, monitor, and oversee the situation of compliance in the entire Group, and, as necessary, shall recommend to responsible committees or relevant organizations in the Company or the Group that appropriate improvements be made.
-Further, the Compliance Committee regularly reports to the Audit & Supervisory Committee on matters related to Speak Up System or compliance violations, as well as potential risks of such violations.
-The Audit & Supervisory Committee may request reports or investigations from the Compliance Committee and issue specific instructions as necessary. - (e) With respect to a system for company-wide risk management, the Internal Control Committee shall be responsible for preparing a policy on risk management encompassing the entire Group, gathering information related to risks, and deliberating on measures to keep everyone in the Company fully informed of various matters.
+In addition, the Internal Control & Audit Department shall work as appropriate to ensure receiving a fair and proper opinion from an auditing firm on internal control reports. - (d) The Company shall establish a Compliance Committee which is responsible for the Company's Groupwide compliance system.
+The Compliance Committee shall survey, monitor, and oversee the situation of compliance in the entire Group, and, as necessary, shall recommend to responsible committees or relevant organizations in the Company or the Group that appropriate improvements be made. - (e) With respect to a system for company-wide risk management, the Internal Control Committee shall be responsible for preparing a policy on risk management encompassing the entire Group, gathering information related to risks, and deliberating on measures to keep everyone in the Company fully informed of various matters.
 In addition, the Company shall establish a Risk Crisis Management Committee to respond promptly to a situation where any major risk has manifested itself.
-The Risk Crisis Management Committee shall deliberate on policies and principles to follow in individual instances of risks and crises. - (f) The Company ensures that the plans of internal audits conducted by the departments in charge of internal audits and responsible care audits (collectively, the "Internal Audit Departments") and the internal control reporting system shall be approved in advance by the Audit & Supervisory Committee.
-The Company further ensures that the Internal Audit Departments shall, according to circumstances, report the progress and results of the implementation of such internal audits and internal control reporting system to the Audit & Supervisory Committee, and if instructed by the Audit & Supervisory Committee, conduct investigations and submit reports appropriately in accordance with such instructions.
-The Internal Audit Departments also submit reports to the Board of Directors, thereby achieving necessary coordination based on such information sharing.
+The Risk

+Crisis Management Committee shall deliberate on policies and principles to follow in individual instances of risks and crises.